Awarding Qatar the World Cup a mistake - Blatter

 The Gulf state has been criticised for its stance on same-sex relationships, human rights record and treatment of migrant workers.

+There is concern about how LGBTQ+ people are treated in Qatar, where same-sex relationships and the promotion of same-sex relationships are criminalised, with punishments ranging from fines to the death sentence.

+Speaking on upcoming BBC Radio 5 Live podcast series Power Play - The House of Sepp Blatter about the decision to award Qatar the World Cup, Blatter said: "I was right at a certain time to say, 'This should not go there.'"

-"It is too small of a country.
-Football and the World Cup are too big for it," he told Swiss newspaper Tages Anzeiger.
+In an interview with Swiss newspaper Tages Anzeiger, he added Qatar is "too small of a country" to host the tournament and that "football and the World Cup are too big for it".

 The Qatar World Cup, the first to be hosted in the Middle East in the tournament's 92-year-history and the first during the Northern Hemisphere winter, takes place from 20 November to 18 December.

+"It was a bad choice and I was responsible for that as president at the time," he said.

+"Thanks to the four votes of Platini and his [Uefa] team, the World Cup went to Qatar rather than the United States.
+It's the truth."

-Blatter said Fifa had adjusted the criteria used to select host countries in 2012 after concerns were raised about the treatment of migrant workers building World Cup stadiums in Qatar.
+Blatter also said Fifa had adjusted the criteria used to select host countries in 2012 after concerns were raised about the treatment of migrant workers building World Cup stadiums in Qatar.

 "Since then, social considerations and human rights are taken into account," he added.